danawoodman/django-flatpages-plus/README.markdown

     starts_with='/about/'       Return all flatpages that have a URL that starts with '/about/'.

-    owner=1                     Returns all flatpages by the User with ID 1.
+    owners=1                    Returns all flatpages by the User with ID 1.
+                                Optional.
+Can be a string of IDs (e.g. '1,5,6,8,234') or an integer
+                                (e.g. 1).
 Optional.

     limit=10                    Limits the number of flatpages that are returned to 10 results.
 Optional.